-- 8. When installing the element in its case, apply a thincoat of grease to sealing surface of case and be sure its sealing surface matches the sealing surface of the case so there is no air leak. - 9.
+- 8. When installing the element in its case, be sure its sealing surface matches the sealing surface of the case so there is no air leak. - 9.
 The element should be cleaned at the specified intervals.
 It should be cleaned and lubricated more often if the machine is operated in dusty or wet areas.